Ports (Experimental)

 The root py_trees.behaviour.Behaviour for the requested tree.

-• ValueError – If init_lookup is missing or the main BehaviorTree ID is not found.
+• ValueError – If node_registry is a string other than "auto", if no node classes are available, or the main BehaviorTree ID is not found.

 • FileNotFoundError / RuntimeError – From the import pre-pass if relevant.